-The Frank Lloyd Wright Foundation is looking for a Facilities Tech with skills in multiple construction trades to help maintain and care for one of America’s most important historic architectural sites.
+The Frank Lloyd Wright Foundation is looking for a Facilities Tech with general skills in construction trades to help maintain and care for one of America’s most important historic architectural sites.
 The Facilities Tech is a dynamic role responsible for completing maintenance and construction projects in accordance with best practice standards and guidelines for the preservation of an historic site for the buildings and grounds at the 500-acre Taliesin West campus in Scottsdale, AZ.
-This includes, but is not limited to, routine and deferred maintenance work involving rough and finish carpentry, masonry and concrete repair, troubleshooting and repairing electrical, mechanical, and plumbing systems, as well as completing restoration and light construction projects.
-The Facilities Tech must possess a service-oriented attitude as work supports the Foundation's programs and staff.
+Working within a team environment on individual and group assignments, this position requires skills in handling such work as routine and deferred maintenance projects, masonry and concrete repair, troubleshooting and repairing electrical, mechanical, and plumbing systems, as well as completing restoration and light construction.
+The Facilities Tech must possess a flexible, adaptable, service-oriented attitude as work supports the Foundations programs and staff.

 • Assists with the day-to-day restoration, light construction, and maintenance of facilities as directed by supervisor.